 The choice for both companies is simple.
 They can either stick with the approach of making their own cloud — undermining their application business, or they move to outsource the cloud to AWS/GCP/Azure/etc.. and focus on their actual business.

 SAP gave up running their own cloud services (please do not confuse this with SAP’s SaaS acquisitions, here we are discussing cloud services), something they said they were 100% dedicated to building just a few years ago and stating that they refused to outsource cloud services to AWS/GCP/etc as we covered in the article Diginomica, Steve Lucas on HANA, Oracle, IBM, AWS, Azure.
 However, within one year of holding to this stated policy, they rolled out the multicloud policy, as we covered in the article How to Best Understand SAP’s Multicloud Announcement.
 They performed a full 180, without almost any IT media entity or IT analyst pointing out this dramatic switch.

-Now Oracle is fighting reality that they cannot compete as a cloud service provider — but it is inevitable — Oracle will have to follow SAP and give up on any pretense of being a cloud service provider.
-Like SAP, Oracle will eventually try to use their account control to markup the cloud services of the public and private cloud service providers.
+Oracle is fighting the reality that they cannot compete as a cloud service provider — but it is inevitable — Oracle will have to follow SAP and give up on any pretense of being a cloud service provider.
+Like SAP, Oracle will eventually try to use its account control to markup the cloud services of the public and private cloud service providers.

 While many pro-SAP and pro-Oracle resources will likely find this characterization offensive, Salesforce, a company with far more cloud knowledge than SAP or Oracle, outsourced their infrastructure to AWS years ago.
 There is no reason to assume that application or database companies have any particular domain expertise in being cloud service providers.